yaya1426/monta-ai-backend-task/README.md

 - **MongoDB**: A NoSQL database for storing user data and chat sessions.
 - **JWT (JSON Web Tokens)**: Used for secure user authentication and authorization.
 - **Passport.js**: Middleware for authentication, integrated with JWT for stateless sessions.
+- **Rate Limiter**: Built-in @Throttler for rate limiting requests that try to abuse the server.

 ## Installation